Food Health Social Issues

 • Iron: 2% of the DV

 Interestingly, mushrooms share a nutrition-related benefit with humans.
-That single-cup serving also contains approximately 23 IU of vitamin D2.
-We humans aren’t the only clever organism that produces vitamin D in our skin when exposed to direct sunlight; mushrooms can do the same.
-(Admittedly, however, 23 IU of Vitamin D is only about 6% of your daily value, so although the vitamin D in mushrooms is a fun fact, you’re probably better off getting sunshine or considering supplementation, unless eating 4 pounds of mushrooms per day is your idea of a good time.)
+That single cup serving also contains approximately 8 IU of vitamin D. We humans aren’t the only clever organism that produces vitamin D in our skin when exposed to direct sunlight; mushrooms can do the same.
+This makes mushrooms the only naturally occurring non-animal source of the vitamin.
+(Admittedly, however, 8 IU of Vitamin D is only about 1% of your daily value, so although the vitamin D in mushrooms is a fun fact, you’re probably better off getting sunshine or considering supplementation, unless eating 23 pounds of mushrooms per day is your idea of a good time.
+More on vitamin D here.)

 Mushrooms are also a rich source of antioxidants that counteract the damaging effects of free radicals.
 And certain types of mushrooms have been studied for their medicinal benefits, including boosting your immune defense, supporting brain health, regulating blood sugar levels, and improving exercise performance.